-Table 7: Indirect Effects (SEM Direct Effects)
+Table 8: Standardized Indirect Effects (SEM Indirect Effects)

-Table 8: Standardized Indirect Effects (SFM Indirect Effects) Table 0.
-Standarulzeu munett Enetts (SEM MUNECT ENECTS) į - brncntr agea rlgdgr Depression Depression 007 .000 .000 .000
+brncntr agea rlgdgr Depression Depression 007 .000 .000 .000

 After running the mediated model, we can see that none of the direct effect regression coefficients have changed but we mediated the effect of being foreign-born through religiosity, which gave us an indirect effect towards depression, as can be seen in Table 7.
 By doing this we can see the direct effect of being foreign-born on religiosity, which we can see is a positive one; thus, a person who is foreign-born is more likely to have a higher level of religiosity.
 As we saw in the previous analysis, the effect of religiosity had a negative regression coefficient thus implying that being foreign-born will also have a negative effect on depression when mediated through religiosity.
 And this is exactly what happened as we can see in Table 7.
-Being foreign-born has a negative indirect effect on depressed than a person born in this country.
+Being foreign-born has a negative indirect effect on depression, meaning that a person who is foreign-born has fewer chances to report feeling depressed than a person born in this country.
 Even with a moderate direct effect on religiosity (.19), the indirect effect on depression is still a weak one, with a value of only -.007.